 7.8.1 The neodymium laser The neodymium laser is among the systems already developed in the very early days of the laser.
 It was originally excited with high-pressure noble-gas lamps.
 Only a small amount of their light energy was absorbed, while the larger part was removed as heat and dissipated.
 Although the idea to excite neodymium lasers by laser diodes arose quite early, it could not be realized until the advent of reliable high-power laser diodes by the end of the 1980s.
 Nowadays, neodymium lasers are primarily excited by efficient, and indispensable, laser diodes, and no end to this successful development is in sight even after more than ten years.
 In Tab.
 7.3 we have already presented hosts that have great significance for practical applications.
-The neodymium amplifier The energetic of structure neodymium ions has already been described above (section 7.7.2).
-We have already mentioned as well that with ions within the solid state a much higher density of excited atoms can be achieved than within the gas laser.
+7.8.1.1 The neodymium amplifier The energy level structure of neodymium ions has already been presented above (Sect.
+7.7.2).
+We have already mentioned as well that with ions within the solid-state a much higher density of excited atoms can be achieved than within the gas laser.
 In most of the host crystals this is valid for concentrations up to a few per cent.
 Above this level the ions interact with each other causing detrimental non-radiative relaxations.
 But there are also special materials, e.g. Nd:LSB (Nd:LaScB), which stoichiometrically contain 25% neodymium.
 Owing to the extremely high gain density of these materials, remarkably compact, intense laser light sources can be built.
-The ${}^{4}I{9/2} \rightarrow {}^{4}F{5/2}$ transition of the Nd3+ ion can be excited very advantageously by diode lasers at the wavelength of 808 nm where the upper ${}^{4}F{3/2}$ laser level is populated very rapidly by phonon relaxation.
+The ${}^4I{9/2} \rightarrow {}^4F{5/2}$ transition of the Nd3+ ion can be excited very advantageously by diode lasers at the wavelength of 808 nm where the upper ${}^4F{3/2}$ laser level is populated very rapidly by phonon relaxation.
+Since the lower ${}^4I{11/2}$ level is emptied just as quickly, the neodymium laser makes an excellent four-level laser system.
+7.8.1.2 Configuration and operation Because of its widespread application potential, there are numerous technical variants of the neodymium laser.
+Before diode laser pumps were available with sufficient quality, the crystal within a continuous-wave laser was generally excited by a high-pressure Xe lamp placed at the second focus of an elliptical cavity in order to achieve a high coupling efficiency (Fig. 7.22(a)).
+Using diode lasers, life has become much more easy in this respect.
+In Fig. 7.22(b) such a linear laser rod pumped from the end ('end-pumped laser') is presented.
+One of its end mirrors is integrated into the laser rod.
+With this arrangement the pump power is inhomogeneously absorbed so that the gain also varies strongly along the laser beam.
+That is why a Z-shaped resonator (see Fig. 7.23) is often used to allow symmetrical pumping from both ends.